LogicalCube/spike-wasi-chain/README.md

 Playing around with server side WASM.
 Examples include:

+- C99 program that compiles into a wasi module
+- Rust program that compiles into a wasi module
-- C program that compiles into a wasi modules
+- Go program that compiles into a wasi module (only works with go 1.21 or tinygo)

-- Go application that loads the wasi file
+- Go "server" application that loads the wasi files

-## Build the C wasm
+## Build the C WASI

 ```
 cd wasi-c99-client